guhan/zerotociso/docs/CABLES.md

 ## Twisted pair
 - Very thin and flexible
-- four  paris of wires that are twisted around each other and sheathed in PVC
+- four  pairs of wires that are twisted around each other and sheathed in PVC
-- Shielded Twisted Pair (STP) - foil around the wires that protects against EMI
+- **Shielded Twisted Pair (STP)**:foil around the wires that protects against EMI
-- Unshielded Twisted Pair (UTP) - no foil
+- **Unshielded Twisted Pair (UTP)**:no foil

 ### Types of UTP
 | UTP Category | Throughput | Notes |